 If your home still uses a fireplace, then why not use the leaves as burning material to keep the fire ablaze?
 While we don’t recommend burning leaves outside as a method of destroying them—that’s a surefire way to cause some major pollution—using them as fireplace fuel isn’t so bad, and it’s definitely better than burning paper and cardboard which are treated with chemicals.
 Leaves are organic, and the result of burning them is carbon.

 Happy winter, everyone!
 Halo Tree Service in Shelby Township provides year round services including trimming, stump removal, pruning, and more.
 This winter, plan to have your trees pruned by us so that come winter, they’re beautiful and thriving.
-Thanks for reading, and we wish you the best of luck during the upcoming cold months.
+Learn more about our services to ensure your trees are in top shape.